CredentialEngine/CredentialRegistry/docs/11_registry_changeset_sync.md

 The service also checks for newer activity after the cutoff.
-If a CTID or resource ID has been superseded by a later version/event outside the cutoff, it is skipped for this batch.
+If a CTID or resource ID has been superseded by a later version/event outside the cutoff, it is skipped for this changeset.
 The later activity remains pending for a later sync.

 ## Graph, Metadata, And Resource Payloads